techidaily/site-win11-tips/source/_posts/how-to-fix-the-error-code-0xc0000005-on-windows-pc.md

 ![cmd](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/cmd.jpg)

- In this case, you will first have to[disable the Windows secure boot](https://www.makeuseof.com/tag/disable-secure-uefi-dual-boot/) , and then repeat the above steps again.
+ In this case, you will first have to [disable the Windows secure boot](https://www.makeuseof.com/tag/disable-secure-uefi-dual-boot/) , and then repeat the above steps again.

  That's it—the DEP will be disabled from here on.
 Now, give your PC a quick reboot and see if the error 0xc0000005 persists.